britram/taps-transports/draft-ietf-taps-transports.md

 later decrypted at time t1 (t1 > t0), even if the long-term secrets of the communicating peers are later compromised.

-As DTLS is generally used over an unreliable datagram transport such as TCP, applications will need to tolerate loss, re-ordered, or duplicated datagrams.
+As DTLS is generally used over an unreliable datagram transport such as UDP, applications will need to tolerate loss, re-ordered, or duplicated datagrams.
 Like TLS, DTLS conveys application data in a sequence of independent records.
 However, because records are mapped to unreliable datagrams, there are several features unique to DTLS that are not applicable to TLS:

-* Record replay detection (optional)
+* Record replay detection (optional).
-* Record size negotiation (estimates of PMTU and record size expansion factor)
+* Record size negotiation (estimates of PMTU and record size expansion factor).
-* Coveyance of IP don't fragment (DF) bit settings by application
+* Coveyance of IP don't fragment (DF) bit settings by application.
-* An anti-DoS stateless cookie mechanism (optional)
+* An anti-DoS stateless cookie mechanism (optional).

 Generally, DTLS follows the TLS design as closely as possible.
 To operate over datagrams, DTLS includes a sequence number and limited forms of retransmission and fragmentation for its internal operations.
 The sequence number may be used for detecting replayed information, according to the windowing procedure described in Section 4.1.2.6 of {{RFC6347}}.
-Note also that DTLS bans the use of stream ciphers, which are essentially incompatible when operating on independent encrypted records.
+Note also that DTLS forbids the use of stream ciphers, which are essentially incompatible when operating on independent encrypted records.

 ### Interface Description